Marketing Analytics vs. Product Analytics (Part 1)

 Editor’s Note: Throughout this series, when I refer to “marketing analytics,” it includes digital marketing analytics or web analytics as it used to be called.

 But I have been part of many conversations where organizations struggle to understand the difference between marketing and product analytics.
-There have also been some great articles on why organizations may need both.
+There have also been some.
 So, in this two-part blog series, I will share some of my thoughts on the differences between marketing and product analytics from functional and vendor product perspectives.
 I hope that my introspective journey to add clarity to this topic can also benefit you.

 Non-Digital World